zwave-js/zwave-js-ui/README.md

 - **Clean**: Sets the clean flag when connecting to the broker
 - **Store**: Enable/Disable persistent storage of packets (QoS > 0).
 If disabled in memory storage will be used but all packets stored in memory are lost in case of shutdowns or unexpected errors.
 - **Allow self signed certs**: When using encrypted protocols, set this to true to allow self signed certificates (**WARNING** this could expose you to man in the middle attacks)
+- **Ca Cert and Key**: Certificate Authority, Client Key and Client Certificate files required for secured connections (if broker requires valid certificates, this fields can be leave empty otherwise)
 - **Auth**: Enable this if broker requires auth.
 If so you need to enter also a valid **username** and **password**.

 ### Gateway